What do I need to connect to my interview?

 I utilize a bot named Craig to record our interviews.

-However, if you’d like to chat a little beforehand, let me know and I won’t record until you say so!
+However, if you’d like to chat beforehand, let me know, and I won’t record until you say so!

 I insist that you bring something to read to the audience, either an already published piece (let me know beforehand so I can let people know where to find it), or something that you’re working on.
 Whatever you think makes your creative voice shine the best.

-I try to keep our appointments to 30 minutes or so, but you’re welcome to speak for as long as you’d like on whatever you’d like.
+I try to keep our appointments to 15-30 minutes, but you’re welcome to speak for as long as you’d like on whatever you’d like.
 As they say in the production world, I’ll fix it in post.

 And after we’re done recording?